nbaetge/naames_multiday/rmd/Process_Data.md

 # Error for integrations

-assess best fits for profiles of phytoplankton cells, chl a, bacterioplankton, bcd, n, aou, doc, and tdaa
+assess best fits for profiles of phytoplankton cells, chl a, bacterioplankton, bp, n, aou, doc, and tdaa

 ## look at fits for all data